Sniedze/Peakon-Webhook/README.md

 # Peakon-Webhook

-This webhook server allows clients to register urls they want to receive webhooks to, trigger webhooks which porceeds with server sending post request to all client`s registred urls.
+This webhook server allows clients to register urls they want to receive webhooks to, trigger webhooks which proceeds with server sending post request to all client`s registred urls.

 ## Technologies